 In 2002, Assembly Bill 117 was signed into law, allowing cities, counties, and Joint Power Agencies (JPAs) to form Community Choice Aggregators (CCAs) to generate and/or purchase electricity for residents and businesses within a defined jurisdiction.

-We, at Southern California Edison (SCE), continue to deliver the CCA’s procured energy to CCA Service customers through our transmission and distribution system.
+SCE continues to deliver the CCA’s procured energy to CCA Service customers through our transmission and distribution system.
 SCE also continues to provide meter reading, billing, maintenance, and outage response/restoration services.

-Customers not wishing to participate in CCA Service can choose to opt out.
-Opt out options are subject to various terms or conditions.
+Customers not wishing to participate in CCA Service can choose to opt-out.
+Opt-out options are subject to various terms or conditions.

 In the past, SCE customers typically received power, including the generation, transmission, and distribution of electricity, solely from SCE.
 Electric service for these customers is referred to as “Bundled Service” because all the components of providing electricity to a home or business are supplied by one electric service provider.